Organizational & Leadership Advisory

 Diagnostic Scope

-The engagement began with a structured diagnostic to identify systemic leadership and culture breakdowns.
+The engagement began with a structured diagnostic designed to identify the leadership, operational, and structural dynamics influencing execution stability and scale readiness.

 • Cross-functional leadership conversations